The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 All cabins have private bathrooms, cold/hot water; air conditioned, hair dryer, telephone for internal communication on board, safe box, and high speaker.

-Variety of itineraries: 4, 5 and 8 days available, making the Galaxy flexible to meet your needs.
+Variety of itineraries: 5 or 6 days, 3 routes, making the Galaxy flexible to meet your needs.

-Kayaks available for those who want to gaze at the wildlife from above.
+Kayaks and paddle boards available for those who want to gaze at the wildlife from above.

 Three meals served daily, after-excursion snacks and non-alcoholic beverages.
 Barman serving cocktails!